liuming/process_kill_rb/README.md

 # ProcessKill

-ProcessKill is a Ruby implemenation of the flow to attemp to kill processes with different signals and intervals.
+ProcessKill is a Ruby implementation of the flow to attempt to kill processes with different signals and intervals.

 ## Installation